danakj/danakj.github.io/_posts/2023-08-28-push-back-unchecked.md

   that unwraps a struct.
 - A 1.03x improvement when building a large vector of the same.

-Comparing `FromIterator` on `std::vector` is done to verify the iterator appoach isn't changing the nature of the operation, and indeed we see that putting the `push_back` loop into the `collect()` operation has no visible impact.
+Comparing `FromIterator` on `std::vector` is done to verify the iterator approach isn't changing the nature of the operation, and indeed we see that putting the `push_back` loop into the `collect()` operation has no visible impact.
 But the structure enables something more.